Devilla/learn-tutorials/avalanche/avalanche-name-services.md

 ```

-BaseRegistrar contracts as `namehash.hash('avax')` for `.avax` as top-level domain for registration.
+Deploy BaseRegistrar contracts for `.avax` as top-level domain for registration from directory `contracts/ethregistrar/`.

 ```
 // import the libraries and utils